sobudotnet/Clickboard/README.md

 If you encounter issues, restore your backup files or contact support.

 **Need help?**
-Contact [@s.o.b.u on Discord](https://discord.com/) and send your diagnostics log for support.
+(make issue) and send your diagnostics log for support.